 Connect with history.
-Join us in San Francisco February 12, 2017 to begin the second of three historic walks across America seeking solutions to drug abuse and domestic violence.
+Longest Walk 5.2 is the second of three historic walks across America seeking solutions to drug abuse and domestic violence.

 A message from Longest Walk 5's National Chief Bobby Wallace

 This year we will embark on the second leg of the Longest Walk 5, which encompasses the middle part of the states, starting at Chrissy Park adjacent to Alcatraz on February 12 2017, with the finish line in Washington DC on Saturday, July 15th 2017.

 This spiritual walk and run is dedicated to calling an end to drug abuse and domestic violence that greatly effects the masses of all people’s on this continent.

 These issues have affected every single one of us in one way or another, like mental illness, legal problems, CPS issues or worse with the loss of a loved one due to multiple suicide attempts and eventually death.
 All of these problems are in a pandemic stage for Native Americans, with child suicide being the greatest risk.